tsunami416604/azure-docs.hu-hu/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition.md

     ;
     ```

-1. `SPLIT`a táblázat a telepítési folyamat részeként:
+1. `SPLIT`a tábla a telepítési folyamat részeként:

     ```sql
      -- Create a table containing the partition boundaries